 The angel wing begonia is a Begonia x corallina, and it has served as the basis of an extensive, long-term hybridizing program.
 As a result, there are dozens of named hybrids, as well as various species that loosely fall into the cane-type category.
 Look for hybrids with attractive leaves and lots of unopened blooms.

 Favorites include the 'Lucerna' and 'Carriere.'
 All the angel wing begonias have similar growing requirements, so treat them all the same.
-The dragon wing begonia (based on B. descoleana) is a similar cane-type begonia that thrives on the same treatment as angle wing begonias.
+The dragon wing begonia (based on B. descoleana) is a similar cane-type begonia that thrives on the same treatment as angel wing begonias.

 Whereas other begonias might require a more careful touch, the angel wing begonias seem perfectly suited for indoor culture, providing you can give them the warmth and humidity they require.
 In winter time, they can even tolerate some direct sunlight and look great on a windowsill with a collection of winter-blooming plants (including the Rieger begonia).

 To keep your collection fresh, take cuttings every spring and discard leggy adult plants—they have a tendency toward legginess if conditions are less than ideal, especially if they are cold and drafty.